genomicsclass/book/pages/interactions_and_contrasts.md

 ##   0.2749082
 ```

-However, we can demonstrate that the push vs. pull coefficient, `coefs[2]`, is now a weighted mean of the difference of means for each group.
+Here we can demonstrate that the push vs. pull estimated coefficient, `coefs[2]`, is a weighted average of the difference of the means for each group.
 Furthermore, the weighting is determined by the sample size of each group.
-The math works out so simply here because the sample size is equal for the push and pull subgroups within each leg pair.
-If the sample sizes were not equal for push and pull within each leg pair, the weighting is uniquely determined by a formula involving the sample size of each subgroup, the total sample size, and the number of coefficients.
+The math works out simply here because the sample size is equal for the push and pull subgroups within each leg pair.
+If the sample sizes were not equal for push and pull within each leg pair, the weighting is more complicated but uniquely determined by a formula involving the sample size of each subgroup, the total sample size, and the number of coefficients.
 This can be worked out from $$(\mathbf{X}^\top \mathbf{X})^{-1} \mathbf{X}^\top$$.

 ```r